paulrobertpine/gatsby-songbook/songs/blank-space.md

 I get drunk on jealousy
     A
 But you'll come back each time you leave
-                               G N.C.
+                               G
 Cause darlin' I'm a nightmare, dressed like a daydream

-[Chorus]

 D                                                        Bm
 So it's gonna be forever or it's gonna go down in flames

 You can tell me when it's over, mm
                               Em